Our use of cookies

 The legal basis for using the information is for;

-•legal obligation: the processing is necessary for you or others to comply with the law (not including contractual obligations).
+• legal obligation: the processing is necessary for you or others to follow the law (not including contractual obligations).

-We also use your personal data for some or all of the following purposes;
+We also may use your personal data for the following purposes;

 The information is being processed in the public interest (GDPR Article 9 (2)(g)) and in fulfilling the statutory duties of Staffordshire Trading Standards.

-We will usually seek your consent prior to processing or sharing your information, however, if there is a legal reason, we may not require your consent, e.g. where the disclosure is necessary for the purposes of the prevention and/or detection of crime.
+We will usually seek your consent before processing or sharing your information.
+However, if there is a legal reason, we may not require your consent, e.g. where the disclosure is necessary for the purposes of the prevention and/or detection of crime.

 Where we need to disclose sensitive or confidential information such as medical details to other partners, we will do so only with your prior explicit consent or where we are legally required to.